Besan Bhari Mirch Recipe

 Prepare The Chilies

-Rinse the chilies with water and wipe them dry using a kitchen towel.
+Step 5: Rinse the chilies with water and dry them with a kitchen towel.

-Make slits in the green chilies with ends intact and remove their seeds.
+Step 6: Make slits in the green chilies, leaving the ends intact, and remove their seeds.

 Clilies stuffed with flour mixture.